Legislation Details

 (X) Citizenship or immigration status.
 The status of a being a person who: (a) is a citizen or national of the United States, including a person who holds United States citizenship in addition to citizenship of another country; or (b) has migrated to and is neither a citizen nor national of the United States, including, but not limited to, persons with status as lawful permanent residents, refugees, asylees, unauthorized immigrants, and persons having temporary protected status.

 (X) Contractor or subcontractor.
-Any person or entity that receives City funds and is party to, or a subcontractor for, an agreement to provide services or goods to, or on behalf of, the City
+Any person or entity that receives City funds or is party to, or a subcontractor for, an agreement to provide services or goods to, or on behalf of, the City

 (X) Federal contractor.
 A person or entity providing goods or services under a Procurement Contract or subcontract with a federal agency.